Andresa-Alves-Ribeiro/Andresa-Alves-Ribeiro/README.md

 ##

-Meu nome é Andresa Alves.

-- 🌱 Estudante Web Developer.
+- 🖥️ Estudante Web Developer.
-- ⚡ Curiosity: I learned about basic Computing all by myself when i was 11 years.
+- ✨ Curiosity: I learned about basic Computing all by myself when i was 11 years.

 ### Main techs